 It’s unlikely that gum will remain in your mouth overnight.
 Next time you wake up, place your hand on your pillow where your mouth was resting – you’ll likely find it damp.
 This denotes that you’ve been drooling in your sleep.

-That’s not a reflection on your hygiene.
-All of us do this.
-While we sleep, we’re not actively swallowing.
-This means the saliva in our mouth needs to go somewhere.
-If you’re lying on your back, it may be consumed.
-If you’re on your side, the saliva reaches the pillow.
+While we sleep, we’re not actively swallowing, so the saliva in our mouth needs to go somewhere.
+If you’re lying on your back, it may be consumed, and if you’re on your side, the saliva will reach the pillow.

-Gum will turn to liquid throughout your slumber.
-This means that the remnants of your gum will invariably leave your mouth with this saliva.
-We’ll discuss the hazards of swallowing gum in a moment, but first, consider any unpleasant mess.
+Gum will turn to liquid throughout your slumber, meaning that the remnants of your gum will invariably leave your mouth with this saliva.

 Removing Gum from Fabric or Hair